AbnerErnaniADSFatec/geoserver-keycloak/README.md

 ### 6 - Get the `Keycloak Adapter Config` in the client section in keycloak admin console option `Action >>> Download Adapter Config` (Documentação desatualizada);

-### 7 - Get `well-known` config for Keycloak in [https://localhost/iam/realms/TerraCollect-dev-env/.well-known/openid-configuration](https://localhost/iam/realms/TerraCollect-dev-env/.well-known/openid-configuration);
+### 7 - Get `well-known` config for Keycloak in [https://localhost/iam/realms/TerraCollect-dev-env/.well-known/openid-configuration](https://localhost/iam/realms/TerraCollect-dev-env/.well-known/openid-configuration).
+You may have a similar response like [./openid-configuration](./geoserver-keycloak/well-known.openid-configuration.json);

 ### 8 - Create a new `New Authentication Filter` in authentication in geoserver security section;